On the singular loci of higher secant varieties of Veronese embeddings: Introduction

-There have been some known results on the singular loci of $\sigma_k(X)$ mostly for very small $k$'s.
+There are some known results on the singular loci of $k$-th secant varieties $\sigma_k(X)$, mostly for very small $k$'s.
 The equality in (\ref{basic_sing_containment}) holds for determinantal varieties defined by minors of a generic matrix.
-It is completely described for the secant variety of the Segre product of projective spaces (i.e. $k=2$) in \cite{MOZ}.
-It has been recently generalized to the case of $\sigma_2(X)$ where $X$ is a Segre-Veronese embedding by \cite{AMZ}.
-For the $3$-th secant variety of Grassmannian $\mathbb{G}(2,6)$, dimension and some other properties of the singular loci was studied in \cite{AOP2}.
+It is completely described for the $2$-nd secant variety of the Segre product of projective spaces in \cite{MOZ}.
+It has recently been generalized to the case of $\sigma_2(X)$, where $X$ is a Segre-Veronese embedding by \cite{AMZ} and $X$ is a Grassmannian by \cite{GS}.
+For the $3$-rd secant variety of the Grassmannian $\mathbb{G}(2,6)$, the dimension and some other properties of the singularity have been studied in \cite{AOP2}.

-For the case of Veronese varieties, it is classical that $\Sing(\sigma_k(\nu_d(\Pn)))=\sigma_{k-1}(\nu_d(\Pn))$ holds for the binary case (i.e. $n=1$) and for the case of quadratic forms (i.e. $d=2$) (see e.g. \cite[chapter 1]{IK}).
-When $k=2$, it was proved that the equality above (i.e. only trivial singular locus) also holds for any $d,n$ by \cite{Kan}.
-For $k=3$, by the second author it was shown that a non-trivial singularity can happen and it is only when $d=4$ and $n\ge3$ in \cite{H18}.
+For the case of Veronese varieties, it is classical that $\Sing(\sigma_k(v_d(\Pn)))=\sigma_{k-1}(v_d(\Pn))$ holds both for the binary case (i.e., $n=1$) and for the case of quadratic forms (i.e., $d=2$) (see e.g. \cite[Chapter 1]{IK}).
+For $k=2$, it was proved in \cite{Kan} that the above equality holds also for any $d,n$.
+In these cases, the $k$-th secant variety has only the trivial singularity.
+For $k=3$, the singular locus was completely determined by the second author in \cite{H18}; in particular, the non-trivial singularity occur if and only if $d=4$ and $n\ge3$.